Nagendra Nagaraja: Scientific career

 Nagendra Nagaraja has filed 30 patents in the fields of wireless, security, multimedia and artificial intelligence.
 Among these 30 filed patents, 27 patents were granted.
+His major patents are related to the invention of quantum technologies.
+The patents are granted by the United States Patent and Trademark Office (USPTO).

 He is one of the prominent technocrats in the field of quantum computing in India.
 In 2025, he raised funds of $32 millions with help of National Quantum Mission of India and Avataar Ventures for the development of the quantum computer QpiAI-Indus at his flagship startup company QpiAI in Bangalore.
 It is expected that this fresh funds $32 million will support the company’s operations for the next 3 to 3.5 years for the construction of the next generation quantum computer of 64 qubits by the end of the next year.